 As a society, we place the driver under constant scrutiny.
 We admire those who perform incredible feats of daring and skill in events such as Formula One, and Rallying.
-But we loath those who tear around our streets, oblivious to other road users, and pedestrians, risking mayhem as they seek to fulfill their need for speed, and thrills.
+But we loathe those who tear around our streets, oblivious to other road users, and pedestrians, risking mayhem as they seek to fulfill their need for speed and thrills.

-The following terms are used to express the more unsavoury aspects of the less responsible motorist on our lives.
+The following terms express the more unsavory aspects of the less responsible motorist in our lives.

 25. Hit and run

-This idiom describes a road accident in which the driver who caused the accident, drives away without helping others caught up in the incident, and without telling the police.
+This idiom describes a road accident in which the driver who caused the crash, drives away without helping others caught up in the incident, and without telling the police.

 "The police are hunting a hit and run driver."

 26. To hotwire a car

-This is to start a car without the use of the ignition key.
+To start a vehicle without the use of the ignition key.

 Example: "The thief must have hot-wired my car as they didn't take my ignition keys."

 27. Road hog

-An expression used to describe someone who drives so badly, or erratically, that other vehicles cannot easily, or safely overtake.
+An expression used to describe someone who drives so erratically that other vehicles cannot safely overtake.